dvcsr/dvcsr/README.md

 * I want to amplify my impact 💥<br/>
 * This journey shows my commitment to learning and adaptation 🧗🏻<br/>
 * My diverse background, combined with my huge interest for technological advancement hopefully will enable me to bring fresh perspectives to the industry 🚀 <br/>
-* I have the habit of learning by reading, listening to a podcast or watching videos on various topic and knowledge 🎓<br/>
+* I have the habit of learning by reading, listening to a podcast, watching videos on various topic and knowledge 🎓<br/>
 * I like music 💃🕺 I do music 🎸🎹🎶🎙️<br/>
 * I love nature.
 I will seize every opportunity to be in contact with the nature by going outdoor, diving, hiking, and traveling. ☀️🏝️🌊<br clear="left"/>
 <br/>